Dalimil/ProductForge4-Hackathon/README.md

 # ProductForge4 - Hackathon (Edinburgh, 23-26th Oct 2015)
+*Please note that all the code was written as quickly as possible (in just a few days) and is therefore of poor quality and lacks any documentation.*

 [Product Forge 4](http://events.productforge.io/ProductForge4) is sponsored by the Scottish Government Digital Directorate, Shelter Scotland and ScotlandIS

 **Theme:** Digital participation in the areas of social housing, libraries and personal finance